Having a cone beam CT scan

 CBCT scans are low-dose examinations and give an x-ray dose to the patient that is normally considerably less than a medical CT scan

-A normal CT scan of the jaws at our hospital gives a radiation dose equivalent to approximately 63 to 154 days of background radiation (the x-radiation constantly present in the environment)
+A medical CT scan of the jaws at a hospital gives a radiation dose equivalent to approximately 63 to 154 days of background radiation (the x-radiation constantly present in the environment)

 A CBCT scan of the jaws would be comparable to approximately 6 to 30 days of normal background radiation.
 So a CBCT scan of the jaws will give approximately one fifth to one tenth of the dose of a conventional CT scan of the same area